How to Make a Palm Cross (Easy Palm Cross Instructions!)

 Once you’ve started the first arm, you’ll bend the long length of the palm frond back the other way to start the second arm.
 Be sure to wrap around in front of your palm cross here.
 You want to basically go in a big circle around the vertical part to create both arms.

-This is my favorite way of learning how to make a cross from a palm frond, because you can easily see what all the parts are right away.
+This is my favorite way of learning how to make a cross from a palm frond because you can easily see all the parts right away.

 I find it’s more difficult to remember how to make a cross with palm leaves when you have to remember a series of random folds before you even get started making your palm frond cross.